A proper kit of welding gear includes protective pair of welding sleeves.

 What to Look For

-When shopping for welding sleeves or any other equipment like jackets, gloves or helmets, these hazards have to be taken into account.
+When shopping for the best welding sleeves or any other equipment like jackets, gloves or helmets, these hazards have to be taken into account.
 There are a number of design ideas and materials used by the makers of protective gear that protect the welder.

-- Wide or stiff cuffs: The cuffs on sleeves and gloves should be thick, stiff and wide as well as adjustable.
+- Wide or stiff cuffs: The cuffs on welding sleeves and gloves should be thick, stiff and wide as well as adjustable.

 - Adjustable openings: The cuffs, shoulders, collar and other openings should be adjustable if possible.
 If not adjustable, look for strong elastic that can stretch to fit while still maintaining a good grip.